jhpyle/docassemble/_docs/config.md

 be used as the default.
 The [call forwarding] feature uses the default configuration.

+## <a name="user agent"></a>User agent for downloading files

+Functions such as [`path_and_mimetype()`] will download files from the internet.
+When the server downloads the file, it reports its [user agent] as `Python-urllib/2.7` by default.
+This might cause problems for your interviews because some web sites may not want to serve files to a user that identifies itself as a "robot."

+To use a different [user agent], you can set the `user agent` configuration directive.
+For example:

+{% highlight yaml %}
+user agent: Mozilla/5.0 (X11; Linux x86_64; rv:59.0) Gecko/20100101 Firefox/59.0
+{% endhighlight %}

 ## <a name="brute force"></a>Protecting against multiple login attempts

 By default, users who unsuccessfully log in are blocked after 10